Hank O'Keeffe

 Henry J. O'Keeffe (December 12, 1923 – December 27, 2011) was an American professional basketball player.
 He played for the Syracuse Nationals in the National Basketball League and the Wilkes-Barre Barons in the American Basketball League.

 O'Keeffe's college career was split between Canisius College and Rensselaer Polytechnic Institute (RPI), with him serving in World War II during this time.
-In his post-basketball career, O'Keeffe began his own insurance agency in Buffalo, New York and then worked as a real estate agent in Sarasota, Florida.
+In his post-basketball career, O'Keeffe began his insurance agency in Buffalo, New York and then worked as a real estate agent in Sarasota, Florida.
 He retired in Savannah, Georgia.
 O'Keeffe was married twice and had six children.